“Everyone deserves to feel safe": Meet a Johnson & Johnson leader who’s proud to be an ally for the LGBTQIA+ community

 Employees can be at their best when they are comfortable bringing their authentic selves to work.
 And if we’re going to solve the world’s biggest healthcare challenges, we need diverse perspectives and experiences to fuel meaningful innovations.

-Please join me as we stand with the LGBTQ+ community this month, and always.
+Please join me as we stand with the LGBTQIA+ community this month, and always.